mridubhatnagar/blogs-backup/cl0lfkhcu03xss8nvfp0y5br6.md

 1. Colleges are businesses.
 Websites are for marketing.
 Good enough possibility that truth is not being sold.
 Reach out to people.
 2. Debating on the choice of college is a waste of time.
 Often, we forget the fact that the factor that is of value to you might not be the factor that is of value to me.
+3. In the real-world identifying what is false marketing and what is genuine information is difficult.

 More options lead to a paradox of choice.
 If there are no options.
 Probably no need to think through. :)